Please update the form to fix the errors and resubmit.

-The three atlasGO co-founders reflect back on 2017 and what starting Atlas has meant to them.
-Although you’re hearing from the three of them, a big part of 2017, was growing the team.
-Thank you to Seo, Ravali, Pavel & Stephanie for joining the team and shaping atlasGO to what it is today.
+The three atlasGO co-founders reflect back on 2017, and what starting Atlas has meant to them.
+Although you’re hearing from the three of them, a big part of 2017 was growing the team.
+Thank you to Seo, Ravali, Pavel & Stephanie for joining the team and shaping atlasGO into what it is today.

 We hope you enjoy the trio’s answers!